 - amount of time reps have already had off for trade union work

-An employee can also get a ‘reasonable’ amount of time off if they’re:
+An employee can also get a ‘reasonable’ amount of time off if they’re a:

-- a magistrate (also known as a justice of the peace)
+- magistrate (also known as a justice of the peace)

-- a member of any statutory tribunal (eg an employment tribunal)
+- member of any statutory tribunal (eg an employment tribunal)

-- a member of the managing or governing body of an educational establishment
+- member of the managing or governing body of an educational establishment

-- a member of a school council or board in Scotland
+- member of a school council or board in Scotland

-- a member of the Environment Agency or the Scottish Environment Protection agency
+- member of the Environment Agency or the Scottish Environment Protection agency

-- a member of Scottish Water or a Water Customer Consultation Panel
+- Scottish Water member or a Water Customer Consultation Panel

-- a trade union member (for trade union duties)
+- trade union member (for trade union duties)